Johnmacrocraft/NotMeXboxLiveAuth/README.md

 Drop this plugin to your plugins folder, and then use `xboxlist` command to manage list.

 ## Warning
 As this plugin allows specified players to bypass Xbox Live Auth, anyone can login with the username on the list.
-Therefore, you need to install secondary auth plugin to your server to prevent anyone accessing the account.
+Therefore, you need to install secondary auth plugin on your server to prevent anyone accessing the account.